1889 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1889 Misaligned Die Clash FS-901 Errors

-Die clash occurs when obverse and reverse dies strike each other without an intervening planchet.
-The FS-901 variety (Snow-31) combines this with horizontal die misalignment.
+Die clash occurs when the obverse and reverse dies strike each other without an intervening planchet.
+The FS-901 variety (Snow-31) combines this with horizontal die misalignment—making it one of the more visually unusual varieties in the series.

 When planchet feed failures reduce die clearance to zero, striking pressure transfers design elements between dies.
-The misalignment means these transfers appear displaced from normal positions.
+Because of the misalignment, these transferred impressions appear displaced from their normal positions on coins struck afterward.

 Auction records document specimens above $400, with pricing reflecting clash clarity and overall grade.